vitalab/vitalab.github.io/article/_posts/2020-10-16-Patterns-loss-landscape.md

 And one very important thing to keep in mind.

-* Be cautious if you consider adding regularisation in the form of local loss surface geometry preferences on low-dimensional sections since networks might be able to \textit{cheat} and satisfy these constraints independently from their operation over input space.
+* Be cautious if you consider adding regularisation in the form of local loss surface geometry preferences on low-dimensional sections since networks might be able to $$\textbf{cheat}$$ and satisfy these constraints independently from their operation over input space.